How to Plan a Trip to New Zealand with Children: Plan a New Zealand Family Vacation

 Get more tips on how to save money on withdrawing cash and paying with card (locally known as paying with “EFTPOS“) in our article, The Best Way to Pay in New Zealand.

-How Long Should a Family Trip to New Zealand Be
+How Long Should a Family Vacation in New Zealand Be

 Unlike many destinations, New Zealand is best experienced by travelling from place to place, rather than staying in one spot.
 A common mistake families make, however, is underestimating the travel times by road.
 Allow around three weeks to comfortably see both the North and South islands.
 Otherwise, planning to visit just one island is a smart option for one or two weeks’ holiday.